eudoxia0/eudoxia0.github.io/article/_posts/2022-12-27-introducing-austral.md

 6. There are no implicit type conversions anywhere.

 7. More generally: _there are no implicit function calls_.
-If it's not on the page, it's not happening, and you're not paying the cost of it.
+If it's not in the source code, it's not happening, and you're not paying the cost of it.

 8. There is no global state.